Miscegenation in Asia: China

 Chinese men also married Turkic Uyghur women in Xinjiang from 1880 to 1949.
 Sometimes poverty influenced Uyghur women to marry Chinese.
 These marriages were not recognized by local mullahs since Muslim women were not allowed to marry non-Muslim men under Islamic law.
 This did not stop the women because they enjoyed advantages, such as not being subject to certain taxes.
 Uyghur women married to the Chinese also did not have to wear a veil and they received their husband's property upon his death.
 These women were forbidden from being buried in Muslim graves.
 The children of Chinese men and Uyghur women were considered as Uyghur.
 Some Chinese soldiers had Uyghur women as temporary wives, and after the man's military service was up, the wife was left behind or sold, and if it was possible, sons were taken, and daughters were sold.

+After the Russian Civil War, a huge number of Russians settled in the Manchuria region of China in the 1890s as colonists and marriages between Russian women and Han Chinese men started at the same time as the migration.
+The descendants of the interracial marriages are concentrated in the towns and villages of the frontier areas along the Ergun River of Inner Mongolia like Shiwei and Enhe.
+Interracial marriages between Chinese women and Russian men were rare, a marriage pattern that does not fit the European colonial convention of Western men marrying native women.
+Unions between Chinese and Russians were also rare in urban areas like Harbin where there was prejudice against mixed marriages on both sides.